 Partners Across the Pacific

 California Chamber of Commerce

 Japanese Chamber of Commerce of Northern California

 Canada, Mexico and Japan have stated their intent to join the TPP negotiations.

-The United States is a large supplier of computer and electronic products, chemicals and transportation equipment to Japan.
-It is also one of the largest U.S. foreign markets for agricultural products.
-U.S. exports to Japan were over $70 billion in 2012, with imports from Japan to the United States being $146.4 billion.
-According to the most recent figures, U.S. direct investment to Japan totaled $116.5 billion, largely in financial, software and Internet services.
-Foreign direct investment from Japan into the United States was $289.5 billion.
+The United States is a large supplier of chemicals, transportation equipment, and computer and electronic products to Japan.
+Japan is also one of the largest U.S. foreign markets for agricultural products.
+U.S. exports to Japan were nearly $67 billion in 2014, making it the fourth largest export destination for the U.S. Imports from Japan to the United States were $133.9 billion, with transportation equipment accounting for 41.6 percent.
+According to the most recent figures, U.S. direct investment to Japan totaled $123.2 billion in 2013, largely in financial, software and Internet services.
+Foreign direct investment from Japan into the United States was $342.3 billion in 2013.

 U.S.-Japan Economic Harmonization Initiative, 2010

 Yokohama, Japan & APEC 2010

 Economic Recovery Efforts in Japan